RIP to All the Gay Bars in New York City I've Known

 An elderly gentleman bought me a drink here after work on my 23rd birthday (at the time "elderly" to me probably meant late 40s).

 Once a steakhouse, it became popular in the 1970s and '80s with hustlers and their "admirers".
 I walked in an out of it once.
-Gone for more than 20 years, it's now a restaurant.
+Gone for 30 years, it now sits empty (after years as a restaurant).

 NORTH DAKOTA (Third Ave./36th St.)